The Social Media Ban: Staying informed

 How will they enforce it?

-Hate to say it…but again, this isn’t entirely clear at the moment.
-At a minimum the platforms will have to use some form of age verification.
+This isn't entirely clear at the moment, but we know platforms will have to check the age of users before they can sign up - this is also known as 'age verification'.
 There are a lot of age verification trials and discussions happening but not one clear approach.
 The government has said that they want the responsibility to sit with the platforms and not young people and families…but we’re not sure what that means or how it will work yet.

 When the ban is in place, will there be a consequence if I lie about my age?